OctopusDeploy/blog/blog/2020-08/changing-a-runbook-to-use-exec-containers/index.md

 I’m using the project [PetClinic Infrastructure](https://g.octopushq.com/PatternRollingSamplePetClinicIacRunbooks), which spins up Google Cloud (GCP) infrastructure for other projects to deploy to in the **Pattern - Rolling** space on our samples instance.

 :::hint
-You can read about the projects in the **Pattern - Rolling** space in Mark’s blog [Convert an existing application to use rolling deployments](https://octopus.com/blog/convert-to-rolling-deployments) and you can browse the samples discussed by logging in as _Guest_.
+You can read about the projects in the **Pattern - Rolling** space in Mark’s blog [Convert an existing application to use rolling deployments](https://octopus.com/blog/convert-to-rolling-deployments).

 :::